MALWARE-ATLAS/ATLAS/docs/source/scripts.rst

         return True

-When ATLAS tries to execute a rule that contains the above function as a _script_, the base64 module will raise an exception due to null bytes.
+When ATLAS tries to execute a rule that contains the above function as a script, the base64 module will raise an exception due to null bytes.

 .. code-block:: python
     :caption: Null byte solution